n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

-`UiLib` here describes everything our UI library exposes into this global object.
+`UiLib` here describes everything our UI library exposes into the global scope.
 In our example, we have a list of
 methods that show different kinds of notifications:

 ```typescript